EzraDryerBU/TopDungeon/README.md

 ## CameraMotor Script
-Has three fields and one method currently
+Has three fields and one method currently.
+Governs camera movement.

 ### Fields
--A Transform object that keeps track of what the camera is going to look at
+-A Transform object that keeps track of what the camera is going to look at.
+Called lookAt.
--Two floats for the horizontal and vertical bounds of the camera's vision
+-Two floats for the horizontal and vertical bounds of the camera's vision.
+Called boundX and boundY.

 ### <ins>Methods:</ins>
 ### LateUpdate